Aarnav005/Financial-Chatbot/README.md

 ## Project Files

 - *finbot.py*: The main script that runs the Streamlit app, handles user interactions, processes data, and generates responses.
+- *StockPredictor.py*: Adds the feature of stock price prediction and helps us in displaying graphs.
+- *TTS_STT*: Helps in converting text to speech and speech to text.
 - *.gitignore*: Ensures that sensitive files like environment variables, temporary files, and other non-essential files are not tracked by Git.

 ## Installation